batuhanbeytekin/autoware_rosbag2_anonymizer/docs/time_and_requirent_analysis.md

 | Open CLIP          | `~30 ms` x `number of boxes` |
 | YOLO v11 X         | `~20 ms `                    |

+**Note:** You can blur the bounding boxes instead of masks to reduce the time.
+When you blur the bounding boxes, `Segment Anything 2` model will not be used.

 ### Requirement Analysis

 You can see how much VRAM is required for each model in the following table: